jonra1993/fastapi-alembic-sqlmodel-async/README.md

 </p>

 ## Traefik Dashboard
-You can access to Traefik Dashboard using the following link [http://traefik.localhost/](http://traefik.localhost/).
+Traefik has been configurated as reverse proxy on the ingress of the project; you can access to Traefik Dashboard using the following link [http://traefik.localhost/](http://traefik.localhost/).
 You should use **username: test** and **pass: test**.
 If you want to change the password, you can find more information of how to do it [here](https://doc.traefik.io/traefik/operations/api/)

 <p align="center">
   <img src="static/traefik1.png" align="center"/>